pelicons/News-Project/ncnews/readmeinfo.md

 NC News

-NC news is a a social news aggregation, web content rating, and discussion website.
+NC news is a a news feed aggregatr, where you can rate content, and discuss articles.

 NC News articles can be sorted into topics.
 Each article has user ratings can be up or down voted using the API.
  Users can also add comments about an article.
-Comments can also be up or down voted.
-A user can add comments and remove any comments which are added to their articles.
+Comments can  be up or down voted.
+A user can add comments and remove any comments which are added to their articles (when logged in);

-What can I do with it?
-Any user can
+Users can:

 View a list of all articles.
 View a list of all articles on a specific topic.